jasonstrachan/sandbox/docs/prototypes.md

 - `size()` – current `{ width, height }` in device pixels
 - `setBackground(color)` – convenience fill/clear helper
 - `clearOverlay()` – wipes the overlay canvas
+- `isPaused()` – returns whether the stage pause toggle is active
+- `getToggleState(key)` – reads the current on/off state for a stage toggle

 ## Controls